codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-7.md

 If the directory structure is confusing you, then be sure to take a look at the [Adding an Image](/vuepress-tutorial-6/#adding-an-image) section from the previous tutorial where it's described in more detail.
 That section also contains links to resources for creating, editing, and compressing images and for coming up with color schemes and palettes for your site.

-Here's the Code Monkeys face logo:
+Here's the Code Monkeys head and shoulders logo:

 <div class="website-diagrams">
   <v-lazy-image